HSF/hsf.github.io/organization/_posts/2021/2021-09-02-coordination.md

 - Long discussion on the effort available for software and computing, particularly for computing operations, the fact that this is declining and not well recognised
   - Institute commitment was seen to be key to solving this
   - Recognised as part of a wider problem, covering almost all areas
-  - Software is not in quite such a parlous state as operations, but it was stresses that software needs *long term support* and *viable career paths* - just funding cool R&D isn't enough
+  - Software is not in quite such a parlous state as operations, but it was stressed that software needs *long term support* and *viable career paths* - just funding cool R&D isn't enough
 - Many thanks from the referees for the efforts put into preparing the HL-LHC review documents

 ### HSF Letters